 Summer has come and we turn to thoughts of sunscreen.
 Or something like that.
 This is always a quandary.
 We ask so much of our sunscreen.
 We want it to be an impenetrable barrier for all UV rays while being invisible, smelling good, and having no residual side effects.
 And as more aspects of the sun’s rays are discovered (remember when we didn’t know there were UVA and UVB rays?), we will be calling on our sunscreen to do even more.

 The FDA does not have a solid, comprehensive policy regarding sunscreen claims or ingredients.
-Not even the much delayed implementation of new rules, coming in December 2012, ensures adequate consumer safety.
+Not even the much delayed implementation of new rules in 2012 ensures adequate consumer safety.
 Therefore, it is crucial that consumers learn for themselves what to look for and what to avoid.

 Here I have tried to summarize all the reliable information about sunscreen for a quick read.
 (I heard that laugh.)
 For a whole lot more info, click on my resources.
 You’ll notice that there is no perfect sunscreen.
 I cannot give you a specific sunscreen to buy because it is all a risk/benefit analysis between SPF, active and inactive ingredients, and cost.
 It is a quagmire, but hopefully once you identify a product you really like, the company won’t change anything for the worse.
 Then, you’ll be able to keep buying it over and over.